ernie-kuo/minesweeper_erniek/README.md

 #### Next Steps:

-- Make sure the first click will not be a mine
 - Ranks players by finish time
 - Clicking on the revealed hint cell with sufficient number of flags will auto reveal the neighbor cells like left clicking on each of them